KDE/codevis/doc/command_line_codebase_generation.md

 intended to be linked into the same binary, they should not be included in the same code database.

+- `--compile-command` Ingests a *single* entry of the compile commands file in the form of a JSON object with `file`, `directory`, `command`, `output` keys, and produces a database file with *just* the contents of this translation unit (plus used headers). if you used the `--compile-commands` flag, you will need to merge the resulting databases into a single one later on (just like you need to run a linter on multiple object files to produce a binary). for that we have the tool `codevis_merge_databases`

 # CLI run example